 Of course, we move things over to our own handbook (which you are reading right now) when we can adapt them to be more appropriate for our size and unique culture.

-Our team is currently distributed over the United States, Mexico, and the United Kingdom.
+Our team is currently distributed across the United States, Mexico, Canada, the Dominican Republic, Germany, and the United Kingdom.
 We hope to keep growing that list until we cover all continents and time zones.